Martial Arts in Review

-The Following Martial Arts Styles Are Incorporated into Our Curriculum
+The Following Martial Arts Systems Are Incorporated in Our Self-Defense Curriculum

 Aikido: It is one of the smooth styles.
 It makes emphasis on neutralizing powerful attacks, redirecting their force.
 In a classic aikido form, attacks include various stylized strikes and grabs such as shomenuchi (a vertical strike to the head), yokomenuchi (a lateral strike to the side of the head and/or neck), munetsuki (a straight punch), ryotedori (a two-handed grab) or katadori (a shoulder grab).
 Many of the -uchi strikes resemble blows from a sword or other weapon.